-The Infrastructure consortium for Africa(ICA) (2010) reports that total commitments for infrastructure in Africa in 2010, from all sources, amounted to US\$ 55.9 billion, up by 44 percent from US\$ 38.9 billion in 2008.
-ICA members contributed to over half the amount - US\$ 29.1 billion.
-The private sector contributed US\$ 13.8 billion and China committed US\$9 billion.
-Other contributors include Arab funds and India which contributed US\$ 4 billion.
+The Infrastructure Consortium for Africa (ICA) (2010) reports that total commitments for infrastructure in Africa in 2010, from all sources, amounted to US\$ 55.9 billion, which is up by 44 percent from US\$ 38.9 billion in 2008.
+ICA members contributed to over half this amount - US\$ 29.1 billion.
+The private sector contributed US\$ 13.8 billion and China committed US\$ 9 billion.
+Other contributors include Arab funders and India, which contributed US\$ 4 billion.
 North African countries received 30 percent of the ICA funding commitment and South Africa received 25 percent.
 The report further notes that the average disbursement rate of bilateral members amounted to 27 percent and 42 percent from multilateral donors.

 China has been an important financer for African infrastructure development.
-The China's Foreign Aid white paper (2011)states that one of the basic features of the country's foreign aid policy is to help build up self-development capacity in other countries.
-This has benefitted Africa, with China's aid focussing on creating and strengthening domestic capacity and infrastructure development.
+In the country's Foreign Aid white paper (2011), one of the basic features of China's foreign aid policy is to help build self-development capacity in other countries.
+This has benefitted Africa, as China's aid to the continent has mainly been focused on creating and strengthening domestic country's capacity and infrastructure development.
 According to the white paper, 61 percent of China's concessional loans go to infrastructure development.
-Schiere and Rugamba (2011) point out that China's commitments to African infrastructure were US\$ 9billion in 2010.
-The investment in African infrastructure has also remained stable at around US\$ 5 billion per year from 2005 to 2009.
+Schiere and Rugamba (2011) point out that the country's commitments to African infrastructure were US\$9 billion in 2010 whereas investment in African infrastructure remained stable previously at around US\$ 5 billion per year from 2005 to 2009.
 For 2010, the ICA estimates that there has been a significant step-up of 80 percent (amounting to US\$ 9 billion) of Chinese investments in African infrastructure.
 Furthermore, China's own experience of developing rural infrastructure needs to be looked at in the context of South-South triangular co-operation.